stonepros/stone/doc/rados/operations/bluestore-migration.rst

  BlueStore Migration
 =====================

-Each OSD can run either BlueStore or FileStore, and a single Ceph cluster can contain a mix of both.
+Each OSD can run either BlueStore or FileStore, and a single Stone cluster can contain a mix of both.
 Users who have previously deployed FileStore are likely to want to transition to BlueStore in order to take advantage of the improved performance and robustness.
 There are